Concordium/concordium.github.io/source/mainnet/net/references/transactions.rst

      - Description
    * - Parameters related to baker pools
      - Minimum equity capital
-     - The minimum amount of CCD to stake to become a baker.
+     - The minimum amount of CCD to stake to become a validator.
    * -
      - maximum fraction of total stake a pool is allowed hold
      - The maximum percent of total stake any single baker pool can have.
    * -
-     - maximum factor a pool may stake relative to the baker's stake
+     - maximum factor a pool may stake relative to the validators's stake
-     - A baker pool's stake consists of the baker's own equity capital, and delegated capital.
-This factor determines the maximum stake a baker pool may have relative to the equity capital.
+     - A staking pool's stake consists of the validators's own equity capital, and delegated capital.
+This factor determines the maximum stake a staking pool may have relative to the equity capital.
 Any delegated stake above this threshold does not count.
    * -
      - pool owner cooldown duration
      - The amount of time the pool owner needs to wait before changes are effective when either decreasing stake or removing the pool.
 Note that changes are effective on the first pay day after the cool-down period has expired.
    * -
-     - allowed range for finalization commission
-     - The allowed range of finalization commissions bakers may select when creating or updating pools.
-   * -
-     - allowed range for baking commission
+     - allowed range for block commission
-     - The allowed range of baking commissions bakers may select when creating or updating pools.
+     - The allowed range of block commissions validators may select when creating or updating pools.
    * -
      - allowed range for transaction commission
      - The allowed range of transaction commissions bakers may select when creating or updating pools.